ska-telescope/developer.skatelescope.org/src/howto/vault-values-gitlab.rst

          vault: skao-team-system/ska-tango-charts/values.yml@dev
          file: true

-It becomes very clear what we are going to supply and the order of precedence.
-Note that the only change we are making between the two jobs for the values files is the path we reading from for `DEP_STRATEGY_VALUES` to enable or disable the operator.
+It then becomes very clear what we are going to supply and the order of precedence.
+Note that the only change we are making between the two jobs for the values files is the path we are reading from for `DEP_STRATEGY_VALUES` to enable or disable the operator.

 Looking at the `pipeline <https://gitlab.com/ska-telescope/ska-tango-charts/-/pipelines/1532315319>`__ (e.g., for the **no operator** job), the code becomes cleaner:

 .. code-block:: bash
    :caption: Command and user-supplied values when using `K8S_VALUES_FILES`